Kequc/kequtwitch/docs-md/logger.md

 # Logger

 You can specify a custom logger with the methods `debug`, `info`, and `error`.
-To disable the logger use false `{ logger: false }` In general `debug` will output chat/api communication, `info` contains status information, `error` only when something unexpected happens.
+In general `debug` will output chat/api communication, `info` contains status information, `error` only when something unexpected happens.

 ```javascript
 const logger = {